unartig/sepsis_osc/typst/main_thesis.typ

 In the #acr("DNM") least one cluster will exhibit increased frequency and one with lower or unchanged frequency.
 This aligns with medical observation, where unhealthy parenchymal cells change to a less efficient anaerobic glycosis based metabolism, forcing them to increase their metabolic activity to keep up with the energy demand.
 Remaining healthy cells are expected to stay frequency synchronized to a lower and "healthy" frequency.

+There are two more cases, neither fully healthy nor fully pathologic, representing a vulnerable or resilient patient condition.
-A splay state are considered to a more vulnerable or less resilient condition, even though the phases are not synchronized, the frequencies still are, the overall coherence is weakened @osc2.
+The healthy but vulnerable case corresponds to a splay state, where phases in the parenchymal layer are not synchronized, but the frequencies are, weakening the overall coherence @osc2.
+A resilient state corresponds to cases where both the phase and frequency of the parenchymal layer are synchronized, but the immune layer exhibits both frequency and phase clustering.

 // #figure(tree_fig)

 == Implementation <sec:dnmimp>
+For initial value problems of coupled #acr("ODE")-systems, such as the #acr("DNM"), analytical solutions rarely exist @osc2, mostly for trivial or other special configurations or by applying aggressive simplifications.
+Instead, one traditionally relies on the numerical integration of the system, approximating the analytical solution.

 This subsection describes the numerical implementation of the #acr("ODE")-system defined in @eq:ode-sys, the choice of initial parameter values and how (de-)synchronicity/disease severity is quantified .
 One goal is to reproduce parts of the numerical results presented in @osc2, since they serve as a starting point when trying to representing real patient trajectories inside the #acr("DNM").